mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ###### MITHRIL E568000 0

-Mithril is one of the four ‘metal worlds’ claimed by the Sword Worlds Confederation but not yet developed or colonized.
+Mithril is one of the four 'metal worlds' claimed by the Sword Worlds Confederation but not yet developed or colonized.
 The world is very suitable in most ways for colonization – it has a standard atmosphere and about 80% ocean coverage.
 However, Mithril is more than a little cold.

-Much of Mithril’s ocean surface is either frozen or prone to drifting ice.
+Much of Mithril's ocean surface is either frozen or prone to drifting ice.
 The land is swept by harsh winds and often blanketed by ice and snow.
 While this would not pose too much of a problem to high–technology settlers, it does make agriculture something of a